iterait/emloop/docs/advanced/hook.rst

 Now, the hook decides how to process this data.
 Usually, it is useful to accumulate the data over the whole epoch and process them in the ``after_epoch`` event all at once.
-Luckily, you do not have to implement this behavior on your own, it is already available in our :py:class:`cxflow.hooks.AccumulateVariables` hook from which you may derive your own hook.
+Luckily, you do not have to implement this behavior on your own, it is already available in our :py:class:`emloop.hooks.AccumulateVariables` hook from which you may derive your own hook.

 ``after_epoch`` event